lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_2.md

 `@script`

-What it means to "adjust" for confounders?
-What is a confounder? (probably explained in one of the other epi courses, so be brief here).
-What does adjustment mean when time is included?
-Gets trickier.
-This is why
-    cross+sectional analyses are simpler analytically.
+What does it mean to "adjust" for confounders?
+What is a confounder?
+You will have likely encountered confounding in one of the other epidemiology courses, so I won't cover it too much here.
+For cross-sectional analyses, adjusting for confounding is fairly easy, since there is no time-component.
+But in cohort datasets, confounding get a bit trickier and a little bit more thought needs to go into what to adjust for.
+And you are guaranteed to miss or not know about potential confounders.
+As the saying goes "All models are wrong, but some are useful".

+Like all health research, considering confounders is very important.
+If you don't you may encounter a problem known as Simpson's Paradox, which we will cover in the next slide.
+There are several ways of identifying confounders.
+Some common and more appropriate methods include using previous knowledge of biology and of the problem, and using more formal mathematical methods such as directed acyclic graphs and information criterion techniques.

 ---
 ## What is confounding?
 An example using Simpson's Paradox